apache/incubator-hivemall/docs/gitbook/recommend/movielens_slim.md

 with cross_table as (
   select
     l.userid as u,
-    t.movieid as m
+    t.itemid as i
   from
     testing l
-  CROSS JOIN
+  CROSS JOIN (
-    (select
-       DISTINCT(movieid)
+    select
+      DISTINCT(itemid)
-     from ratings
+    from
+      ratings2
   ) t
 )
 select
   u as userid,
-  m as movieid
+  i as itemid
 from
   cross_table
-where m not in (
+where i not in (
   select
-    movieid
+    itemid
   from
     training r
   where